-During the 2017 calendar year, we had the below noted violation(s) of drinking water regulations
+D During the 2018 calendar year, we had the below noted violation(s) of drinking water regulations.
+Compliance Period Analyte Туре No Violations Occurred in the Calendar Year of 2018

 Special Lead and Copper Notice:

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 KENNETT PWS is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at http://water.epa.gov/drink/info/lead/index.cfm.